estine/ecobobbles/README.md

 #### Design Principles
 - Slick, easy to evaluate and execute GUIs
-- Comprehensive but not overwhelming parameter spaces (use multiplexing)
+- Comprehensive but not overwhelming parameter spaces (effective parameter multiplexing)
-- Lots of audio demos and use within my music
+- Lots of audio demos and use within music
 - Async as well as syncing to BPM and beat grid

 ## Timeline / Tasks